bwp91/homebridge-deebot/README.md

 * A humidity sensor service to show clearly the battery level % (humidity sensor is the best I can do :/)

 This package:
-* Does not require the canvas library unlike [homebridge-deebotEcovacs](https://github.com/nicoduj/homebridge-deebotEcovacs)
 * Has only been tested with the N79 device (the device that I own)

 Credit to [@nicoduj](https://github.com/nicoduj) for [homebridge-deebotEcovacs](https://github.com/nicoduj/homebridge-deebotEcovacs).